-This ISO document is a working draft or a committee draft and is copyright-protected by ISO.
-While the reproduction of working drafts or committee drafts in any form for use by participants in the ISO standards development process is permitted without prior permission from ISO, neither this document nor any extract from it may be reproduced, stored or transmitted in any form for any other purpose without prior written permission from ISO.
+This ISO document is a Draft International Standard and is copyright-protected by ISO.
+Except as permitted under the applicable laws of the user's country, neither this ISO draft nor any extract from it may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, photocopying, recording, or otherwise, without prior written permission being secured.

-Requests for permission to reproduce for the purpose of selling it should be addressed as shown below or to ISO's member body in the country of the requester.
+Requests for permission to reproduce should be addressed to ISO at the address below or ISO's member body in the country of the requester.